Database Queries

 Minimal list query

-The minimal list query asks a table name and retrieve all records:
+The minimal list query requires a table name and retrieves all records:

 final IPreparedListQuery query =